Carry-on bag

 How does Aviation Security screen for restricted items?

-AvSec x-ray bags going onto aircraft to ensure there is nothing dangerous in them.
-If something comes up on the x-ray that needs checking, the bag will be opened, searched and any dangerous good or prohibited item will be removed, with a bag search notification form left within the bag.
+• Checked luggage - if something comes up on the X-ray that needs investigating, the bag will be opened, searched and any dangerous good or prohibited item will be removed, with a bag search notification form left within the bag.